 The freshman class of 2020 will be the first to use the new program.
 Current students, as well as the freshman class of 2019, will continue under the current program.

 The proposal follows a survey conducted by the Honors College External Review Committee during the 2014-15 academic year, which found that fewer than 10 percent of University Honors students felt they learned more than students in the other six programs.

-A University Senate document notes that some students enroll in University Honors classes only because they are required to do so by their living-learning program, are satisfying general education credits they can satisfy in alternate ways, or are enrolled purely out of interest.
+A University Senate document notes that some students enroll in University Honors classes only because they are required to do so by their living-learning program, are satisfying general education credits they can satisfy in alternate ways, or purely out of interest.

-Even so, freshman Marissa Swamy, who is in University Honors, liked the overlap.
+Even so, Marissa Swamy, who is in University Honors, liked the overlap.
 Her best friends are from Gemstone and other honors programs.

 Rather than taking an assortment of unrelated seminars and honors-version classes, these students would be required to complete a 15-credit sequence of classes and seminars that fall under a specific theme, such as social justice, geopolitics of disease or biomedical ethics.

 It would also tack on a two-credit professionally focused capstone seminar for University Honors students to reflect on and complete their program — a requirement that other honors programs already have for students who want to receive citations.

 But some University Honors students like the flexibility to choose classes, rather than having a required series.